DomainDrivenArchitecture/lineagos-fairphone/KnownToWork/Telegram.md

 # Telegram

-Telegram is another messenger, a huge benefit is that Signal is Open-Source and there exist two different options how you can send your messages.
+Telegram is another messenger, a huge benefit is that Telegram is Open-Source and there exist two different options how you can send your messages.
 One way is to send the Cloud-based messages, the other is to use SecretChats.

 # Data Flow